 My parents divorced so we moved out of our mobile home into a one bedroom house in our small town in Michigan.
 I hated that crappy little house.
 I had to go through my sister’s room just to get to my room and my mom slept on the couch.
 I found out later that was originally built as a dog kennel so I consider those my “dog days.”

 I remember riding my bike to the gas station to buy milk with food stamps.
 I played like a Buddhist monk that nobody I knew would see me.
 We also somehow got involved in the seedy underground of buying food stamps with cash.
 We needed the food stamps and they needed the cigarettes and booze.
 Fair trade.

-At 15 years old I started milking cows and slinging tacos at Taco Bell.
-By law I could only work 18 hour a week but I got around this by having the farmer pay me under the table while I got my 18 hours in at Taco Bell so I could earn more.
-My parents weren’t supporting me financially so I was responsible for my school lunches, athletic equipment, clothes, etc… I even remember a time when I sat in the car while my family ate at Burger King because I didn’t want to pay for my own meal.
-Other times my mom would “borrow” money out of my savings account.
+My high school jobs were milking cows and slinging tacos at Taco Bell.
+Since I could only work 18 hour a week total, the farmer paid me cash on the down low.
+You may of guessed that my mom couldn’t support me so I paid for my school lunches, athletic equipment, underoos, etc… I tried to hang onto the cash I was earning and even sat in the car while my family ate at Burger King because I didn’t want to pay for my own meal.
+Unfortunately my mom would “borrow” money out of my savings account.

 I’d like to tell you that growing up like this built character and made me who I am today…but that would be a lie.
 It’s a place that I don’t want to go back to but it’s not what has driven me forward.
 I learned that what I expect of myself is more powerful that what others expected of me.
 My story isn’t unique and that’s the exact reason I share it.
 It only seemed like I didn’t have any opportunities growing up but the opportunities were there I just couldn’t see them.